thymikee/jest-preset-angular/README.md

 ### The animation trigger "transformMenu" has failed

-The currenly used JSDOM version handles this, but older versions used before v7 of this preset was missing transform property.
+The currently used JSDOM version handles this, but older versions used before v7 of this preset was missing transform property.
 To patch it for Angular Material, use this workaround.

 Add this to your `jestGlobalMocks` file